Home – FAQs

 To get a medical marijuana card in the state of Georgia, you have to apply for a Low THC Registry Card.
 To do that, you must undergo a comprehensive telehealth consultation from a qualified medical professional like those at Miracle Leaf.

 If your doctor determines that you qualify, they fill out two separate forms –– a waiver form and a certification form.
-Once the state processes your application, a representative from your Local County Office calls you for pickup.
+Once the state processes your application, state will email you the link to pay $30 for printing and shipping the card to your mailing address.

 The cost of the card is $249 one time cost for a five-year card.